 2. An HOA Can Mean Improved Property Value!

 Areas with HOA oversight tend to have higher property values than other areas in your community without an HOA.
-While the value of the property might not matter to the tenant, it can definitely impact the community surroundings, and this, of course, can impact the tenant’s quality of living.
-With HOA you may find amenities included like grounds maintenance, recreational facilities and more, which are added benefits to both the tenant and owner.
+While the value of the property might not matter to the tenant, it can definitely impact the community surroundings, and this, of course, can impact the tenant’s quality of life.
+With HOA you may find amenities included like grounds maintenance, recreational facilities, and more, which are added benefits to both the tenant and owner.

 3. Renting a home with an HOA can bring a ton of perks